-A Roman triumph was a spectacular victory celebration parade held in the city of Rome for a military commander who had won an important victory on the battlefield.
+A Roman Triumph was a spectacular celebration parade held in the ancient city of Rome for a military commander who had won an important victory on the battlefield.
 Granted by the Senate, it was a lavish and entertaining propaganda spectacle which reminded the people of the glory of Rome and its military superiority above all other nations.
-Later, triumphs were reserved for the emperor only but they became ever more extravagant as sometimes unpopular rulers sought to ingratiate themselves with the people of Rome.

 Many triumphs, as they were so important to political life and were celebrated over such a long period, were well documented by the Romans, even if later sources were keen to impress the royal household and so are prone to exaggeration.
 Initially, triumphs were for any senior commander who had performed great military deeds (or been in overall command of those subordinate officers who had) and who had brought his army back to Rome, but in the late Republic rules were often bent, and in the imperial period the privilege became less frequent.
 This was because the emperor, concerned to keep public affection for himself, made the parade exclusively the right of the royal household.

 According to the 5th-century CE historian Orosius, there were 320 triumphs in Rome up to the 1st century CE.
 We also have a fragmentary list (part of the Fasti Triumphales) of all the Republic's triumphs, which probably first appeared on the 20 BCE Arch of Augustus in the Roman Forum.
 Regardless of exactly how many there were, though, when the city did host a triumph it must have been one of the most impressive sights the citizens would see in a city by no means short of entertaining spectacles.